 The family had held onto Quintessa Vineyard, which became the foundation of their new enterprise, Huneeus Vintners.
 Today the company also owns Faust, Flowers Vineyards and Winery in Sonoma and Benton Lane in Oregon.
 Their biggest splash came when they bought The Prisoner wine brand from Dave Phinney in 2010, expanded it, and then sold it in 2016 to Constellation for $285 million.

+Huneeus Jr. faces charges of conspiracy to commit mail fraud and honest services mail fraud.
 Both the federal government and the state of California could potentially revoke the licenses of Huneeus Vintners' wineries if a convicted felon is in an executive position.
-Huneeus Jr. faces charges of conspiracy to commit mail fraud and honest services mail fraud.
-It's unknown which charges he will plead guilty to.
+Arrested March 12, Huneeus Jr. is out on $1 million bail while the case proceeds.